 With so many other no-fee cards with better ways to earn points, why would I want that one?

 I was not a fan of the card.

 The redemption value of Capital One made it a horrible card for a travel hacker.

 But, over the years, Capital One has improved the card’s features to the point where now, even I must admit, this card is actually quite good.

 First, you get a $100 Global Entry/TSA Precheck credit, which means that if you use the card to apply for the service, they will cover the cost of signing up.
 Tons of cards have this feature, but the fact this one has it too is a nice addition.

-But what really won me over was the recent addition of 14 airline transfer partners:
+Second (and what really won me over, they added 13 airline transfer partners:

 - Aeromexico Club Premier